 In October 2016, the FASB issued ASU No. 2016-16, "Income Taxes (Topic 740): Intra-Entity Transfers of Assets Other Than Inventory" ("ASU 2016-16").
-ASU 2016-16 requires an entity to recognize the income tax consequences of an intra-entity transfer of an asset other than inventory when the transfer occurs.
+ASU 2016-16 requires an entity to recognize the income tax consequences of an intra-entity transfer of an asset, other than inventory, when the transfer occurs.
 The guidance is effective for fiscal years and interim periods beginning after December 15, 2017, which means it will be effective for our fiscal year beginning October 1, 2018.
 ASU 2016-16 should be applied on a modified retrospective basis through a cumulative-effect adjustment directly to retained earnings at the beginning of the period of adoption.
-Early adoption is permitted in the first interim period of an entity's annual financial statements.
-We are currently evaluating the timing of our adoption and the impact that the updated standard will have on our consolidated financial statements.
+Early adoption is permitted as of the beginning of an annual reporting period for which financial statements (interim or annual) have not been issued.
+We do not believe that adoption of ASU 2016-16 will have a significant impact on our consolidated financial statements.